High Speed 2: Cancellation of Phase 2

-In July 2023 the Infrastructure and Projects Authority gave a red rating to the first two phases of the HS2 project, which it defined to mean: "Successful delivery of the project appears to be unachievable.
+In July 2023, the Infrastructure and Projects Authority gave a red rating to the first two phases of the HS2 project, which it defined to mean: "Successful delivery of the project appears to be unachievable.
 There are major issues with project definition, schedule, budget, quality and/or benefits delivery, which at this stage do not appear to be manageable or resolvable.
 The project may need re-scoping and/or its overall viability reassessed."
 HS2 Ltd's chief executive Mark Thurston announced his resignation on 13 July.

-In October 2023 the prime minister, Rishi Sunak, announced at the Conservative Party Conference that Phase 2 would be abandoned.
+In October 2023, the prime minister, Rishi Sunak, announced at the Conservative Party Conference that Phase 2 would be abandoned.
 The cancellation left a new high-speed track from London to Handsacre, northeast of Birmingham, with a branch to central Birmingham.
 The construction of Euston station would depend on private sector funding: if funding was secured for the station access tunnel, construction would be the responsibility of HS2 Ltd. Euston station was initially proposed to have 11 platforms to accommodate HS2 trains.
 There is a reduction to six platforms, as a proposal from October 2023 will cap the throughput to 9–11 trains per hour, rather than the 18 of which the HS2 track would otherwise be capable.

-Sunak said the £36 billion saved by not building the northern leg of HS2 would instead be spent on roads, buses and railways in every region of the country, under the title "Network North."
-The locations of these projects would range from southern Scotland to Plymouth.
-Money would be distributed in the North, Midlands and South of England according to where the reduction of costs (not benefits) would lie.
-Around 30 per cent of the cost savings would be spent on railway projects.
-After it was found that the list of projects included schemes that had already been built or were swiftly deleted, Sunak said the list was intended to provide illustrative examples.
+Sunak said the £36 billion saved by not building the northern leg of HS2 would instead be spent on roads, buses and railways in every region of the country, under the title "Network North".

-The House of Commons Public Accounts Committee, in a January 2024 report, in relation to the revised planned route, stated "HS2 now offers very poor value for money to the taxpayer, and the Department [for Transport] and HS2 Ltd do not yet know what it expects the final benefits of the programme to be".
-In January 2024 the leader of the opposition, Keir Starmer, said it would not be possible for any future Labour government to reinstate Phase 2, since contracts would have been cancelled.
+The House of Commons Public Accounts Committee, in a January 2024 report, in relation to the revised planned route, stated "HS2 now offers very poor value for money to the taxpayer, and the Department for Transport and HS2 Ltd do not yet know what it expects the final benefits of the programme to be".
+In January 2024, the leader of the opposition, Keir Starmer, said it would not be possible for any future Labour government to reinstate Phase 2, since contracts would have been cancelled.
 This was confirmed in April 2024 by Louise Haigh, the shadow transport minister.